birabittoh/flounder/README.md

 127.0.0.1 flounder.local admin.flounder.local proxy.flounder.local
 ```

 Then open `flounder.local:8165` in your browser.
+The default login/password is admin/admin

 ## TLS Certs and Reverse Proxy